-- Creating a website and using a temporary address in the local area to make their business seem credible and legitimate to unsuspecting consumers
+- Creating a website and glossy leaflets and using a temporary address in the local area to make their business seem credible and legitimate to unsuspecting consumers

 - Using a name similar to a legitimate company which trades in the same area in order to gain the trust of consumers